Ideal Customer Profiles: What They Are and Why They’re Important

 With that being said, we do have some advice to help you plan the best way forward:

-ICPs are incredibly useful for determining which channels will be most effective for reaching your ideal customer.
+An ICP is incredibly useful for determining which channels will be most effective when it comes to marketing.
 More specifically, things like age, income, location, and job title can all be helpful in determining which channels to use.

 Your ICP can also be helpful in determining what messaging will resonate most with your target customer.
 Remember those pain points and objections we talked about earlier?
 Those can be turned into incredibly effective messaging for your marketing campaigns.

-For example, imagine you run a home security company, and you’ve determined that one of the primary objections your ideal customer has is that they’re worried about the cost of installation.
+For example, imagine you run a home security company, and you’ve determined that your target client is often worried about the cost of installation.
 In this case, you could create an ad campaign that highlights the fact that your company offers free installation.

 This type of targeted messaging is more likely to result in conversions than a generic message like “protect your home”.